How to Make an Educational App for Android and iOS

 For greater convenience and speed of the development process, several people can work on different parts of the project, and then combine them into a single code.

-With an understanding of development flow, let’s dwell on the technical specifics of the application creation.
+With an understanding of education software development services flow, let’s dwell on the technical specifics of the application creation.
 A big advantage of developing an educational app over other types is that they have no dependency on device hardware.
 If geolocation or video chat apps need to set up a GPS navigator and a camera with a microphone, then educational one can completely do without interacting with the internal device, which saves time for development.

 Native development implies a complete difference between iOS and Android platforms because the implementation takes place on different infrastructures.
 It will overlap only when the code is placed in ReactiveX with libraries for both iOS (RxSwift) and Android (RxJava).